-Leader of Tijani Muslims: Cisse became leader of the Tijaniyyah following the death of his elder brother Sheikh Hassan Cisse in 2008.
+Leader of Tijani Muslims: Cisse became leader of the Tijaniyya following the death of his elder brother Sheikh Hassan Cisse in 2008.
 He is the Imam of the Grand Mosque in Medina Baye, Senegal, which is one of Western Africa’s key positions of Islamic leadership.
-Tijani Muslims are located throughout Western Africa and further afield.
-As an order, Tijanis give allegiance to their sheikh giving him significant influence as a leader.
+Tijani Muslims are located throughout Western Africa and further afield..

 Posts: In 2001, Sheikh Tijani Cisse was appointed Senegal’s General Commissioner for the Hajj.
 In 2006, he was again recognized by Senegalese President Aboulaye Wade and appointed a Senegalese “Special Missions Ambassador”, a position he holds until the present time.
 He has also received Senegal’s distinguished award, the Ordre de Merite (1993).

-Descendent of The Tijaniyya Founder: The Tijaniyya is a Sufi order founded by Ahmad al Tijani Hasani, an Algerian, in the late 18th century.
-As the spiritual leader of the Tijaniyya, Cisse is considered to be the bearer of a spiritual inspiration called the Fayda Tijaniyya (‘flood’ or ‘overflow of spiritual grace’), giving him authority to carry on the teachings of Ahmad al Tijani Hasani.
-Because of this position, some Tijani Muslims refer to Cisse as the reviver of the Sunnah.
-The Tijanis are characterized by strict following of the sunnah, recitation of spiritual litanies (awraad) individually and in gatherings and an emphasis on developing the inward relationship with God.
+Descendent of The Tijaniyya Founder: The Tijaniyya is a Sufi order founded by Ahmad Al-Tijani Hasani, an Algerian, in the late 18th century.
+As the spiritual leader of the Tijaniyya, Cisse is considered to be the bearer of a spiritual inspiration called the Fayda Tijaniyya (“flood” or “overflow of spiritual grace”), giving him authority to carry on the teachings of Ahmad Al-Tijani Hasani..
+The Tijanis are characterized by strict following of the sunnah, recitation of spiritual litanies (awrad) individually and in gatherings and an emphasis on developing an inward relationship with God.